Heroin Addiction Treatment in North Carolina

 Heroin is one of the most commonly abused illicit drugs in the United States.
 It is derived from both natural and synthetic substances, and is in the same family as prescription opioid drugs, quite similar to OxyContin.
 In fact, many who become addicted to heroin were originally taking prescription opioids, which is a proven risk factor for future heroin use, and nearly 80% of heroin users were initially addicted to prescription painkillers.

 The reason drug addicts may make the switch to heroin is because they can no longer get a legitimate prescription for their pills, not to mention heroin is extremely potent by comparison.
 Unfortunately, fatal heroin overdoses are common, and heroin addiction is notoriously deadly.
-According to recent data from the National Institute on Drug Abuse (NIDA), about 10,000 Americans die of heroin overdoses every year, and from 2001 to 2014, there was a six-fold increase in fatal heroin overdoses.
+According to recent data from the National Institute on Drug Abuse (NIDA), about 10,000 Americans die of heroin overdoses every year, and from 1999 to 2018, there was a more than six-fold increase in fatal heroin overdoses.

 With commitment and resolve, you can recover from heroin addiction.
 At October Road, we can help you find your way and kick heroin so you can reap the benefits of a sober life.
 Contrary to what many think, you don’t have to wait to hit rock bottom to seek help.
 The fact is, rock bottom could very well be too late, especially given the high likelihood of a lethal overdose.
 The situation is urgent, and you should seek immediate help if you have turned to heroin to cope.